charmoniumQ/PROBE/libprobe/README.md

 - Don't use `__` to mark private variables; it's ugly and they will have hidden visibility by default.

-- See if global variables can be converted to static function variables.
+- See if global variables can be converted to static function variables (same lifetime, but scoped to the function).

-- Include its own header last.
+- Include its own header first.

-- Don't duplicate includes already present in headers.

 - Apply `nonnull` attribute liberally.